cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

    :width: 600px
    :align: center

 We can see the signal in the data by taking a spectrum:

 .. code-block: python

    figspec = hwinj.periodogram(remove_outliers=True)
-   figspec.show()
+   figspec[-1].show()

 .. thumbnail:: examples/example2_spectrum_plot.png
    :width: 600px